Glossary

 Interest on a Loan

-The fee a lender charges a borrower for using money.
-In regard to federal student loans, the interest that is accruing while the borrower is enrolled at least half time, during the grace period and during any other approved deferment period is: a) paid by the federal government on the borrower's behalf for the Federal Stafford Subsidized Loan and Perkins Loan, or b) billed to the student for the Federal Stafford Unsubsidized Loan.
+The amount a lender charges a borrower for using money.
+In regard to federal student loans, the interest that is accruing while the borrower is enrolled at least half-time, during the grace period and during any other approved deferment period is: a) paid by the federal government on the borrower's behalf for the subsidized Federal Direct Student Loan and Federal Perkins Loan, or b) billed to the student for the unsubsidized Federal Direct Student Loan.
 For all loan programs, once repayment of loan principal begins, interest is charged.

 Lender